TritonDataCenter/rfd/rfd/0175/README.md

 This is likely to be much less of an issue outside of illumos-joyent: large changes are much rarer, although they can happen in the case of smartos-live.

-The specific proposal here is to use github PRs for all of these repositories, despite the drawbacks.
+We use github PRs for all of these repositories, despite the drawbacks.
 For significant changes that prove difficult to review via github, reviewers can request a webrev.
 In this case, review comments should be added to the PR on the comment thread - it's not necessary to add them in place in the PR's diffs, as that would defeat the point.
 If feasible though,